itrascastro/rgardler.github.io/_posts/2015-07-18-docker-container-for-jekyll.md

 ## Windows Gotchas

-Shared folders do not currently work as expected in Boot2Docker as expected, as a workaround run the following script (stored in script/dev.sh).
+Shared folders do not currently work as expected in Boot2Docker, as a workaround run the following script (stored in script/devMachine.sh).
 Note that this script will start the container and mount the shared folder.

 {% highlight bash %}
 # There is currently (5/31/2015) a bug in docker-machine/boot2docker that